 Like all ecosystems, the ocean exists in a delicate balance: predators and prey, food supply and consumers—all inextricably linked in a self-supporting web.
 If even one element is removed, the whole is in danger of collapse.

 The kelp beds off the coast of the Palos Verdes Peninsula, just beneath Terranea, are home to more than 715 different species of aquatic life.
-One of the planet’s most diverse and thriving ecosystems, it is currently besieged by an onslaught of unlikely marauders: the California sea urchin.
+One of the planet’s most diverse and thriving ecosystems, it is currently besieged by an onslaught of unlikely marauders: the purple sea urchin.

 “Sea otters, which we associate mostly with Northern California and the Monterey Bay area, actually ranged all along the California coast, all the way down to Baja.
 In addition to being cute and adorable, they also eat 20% of their body weight in sea urchins every day,” Tom explains.